-The current IT Standards Blueprint was developed in 2010 and published by the Central Bank of Nigeria to the Financial Services Industry on January 16th, 2014.
+The current Standards Blueprint was developed in 2010 and published by the Central Bank of Nigeria to the Banking Industry on January 16th, 2014.
 Within this period, certain Standards have become outdated, discontinued and replaced with other Standards.
-In addition, trends such as cloud computing, outsourcing/managed services, social media, Big Data and Intelligent Process Automation have gained significant prominence.
-The IT Standards Blueprint was reviewed by the IT Standards Council to align with the current realities within the IT sector in the Financial Services Industry.
+In addition, trends such as cloud computing, outsourcing/managed services, social media and big data have gained significant prominence.
+The IT Standards Blueprint was reviewed by the IT Standards Council to align it with the current realities within the IT space in the Banking Industry.